cNorspang/ASTEPWikiBak/services/Greedy_routing.md

 ```

 As can be seen in the example, the field '*nodes*' contains the nodes and edges used in the path.
 In this example the starting node is node 1, and the goal node is node 3, here node 1, goes to node 2 using edge 3 and node 2 goes to node 3 using edge 7, and because node 3 is the goal, no edge is used to move further, hence it's '*edges*' field is empty.

+## Running the service locally
+First of you have to download the repository from [Gitlab](https://daisy-git.cs.aau.dk/astep-2021/group-11/greedyrouter) and have docker installed on your system.
+You can also run the service without docker, but do yourself a service and start using docker.
+After downloading the repository enter it and write the following command:
+- `docker build --tag name`

+**name = filename of built image, so change it to whatever suits your needs**
+This will build an image according to the specifications of the "Dockerfile" inside the folder.
+When the image has been build succesfully, it is time to run it with the following command:
+- `docker run -p 5001:5000 name`

+The "-p" option tells docker to map port 5001 on your computer to port 5000 inside the docker image.
+This is relevant since the code of this service is specified to listen to port 5000.
+This also means that we can see our service if we visit:
+- `localhost:5001/`

+To use the service send a post request to `localhost:5001/data` containing data that satisfies the input defined higher up on this page.
+We would recommend the tool `postman` for this process, and if the input was correct, the service will produce a route from start to goal node.